Supporting an innovative green design with exceptional wind tunnel testing capabilities

 To ensure the safety and performance of the Nanjing Vertical Forest, we tested a number of configurations.
 We studied wind loads on the structure in its current surroundings, and in the built environment that’s expected to take shape around it in the coming years.
 We also studied the design with and without trees; this let us understand both the trees’ sheltering effects and any risks they might create in high winds (i.e. whether there was a chance they could be uprooted).
 To gain detailed insight into these complex structures, we fitted our models with multiple instrument types (both Irwin sensors and Cobra probes) – an unusual approach that proved highly effective.
 We worked closely with ARUP to ensure that our analysis met the rigorous requirements of the Chinese authorities who would ultimately review the project’s engineering.

-The Nanjing Vertical Forest has earned all necessary approvals from Chinese building authorities, and is expected to be completed in 2018.
-It’s been hailed by the World Economic Forum and other entities as a promising example of biophilic design that has the potential to inspire other green building efforts – not only helping Chinese cities address the pollution that has accompanied their rapid economic development, but enhancing the sustainability, resilience and beauty of urban environments around the world.
+The Nanjing Vertical Forest has been hailed by the World Economic Forum and other entities as a promising example of biophilic design that has the potential to inspire other green building efforts – not only helping Chinese cities address the pollution that has accompanied their rapid economic development, but enhancing the sustainability, resilience and beauty of urban environments around the world.